Structure before construction.

 - Construction becomes execution, not improvisation.

-Engineering & Permits
+Engineering and Permits

 We coordinate what is required to move from approved plan to scheduled build.
 This phase prevents mid-project stops.